What Conditions can Myotherapy Treatment Help With?

 Myotherapists recognise that myofascial pain may be experienced locally or it may radiate to areas away from the original source.
 Other symptoms may also be experienced as a result of trigger points within the muscles such as decreased range of motion, stiffness, fatigue, weakness and tingling or numbness.
 These may be the result of a number of factors including poor posture, overuse of muscles and stress.
 The aim of Myotherapy is to treat the cause as well as the symptoms of a wide range of conditions.

 What are the most common Myotherapy techniques used?

 Trigger Point Therapy: for alleviation of abnormal muscle contraction (‘tightness’) called trigger points (‘knots’).

-Myofascial Therapy: for improving flexibility and mobility of the muscle and fascial unit.
+Myofascial Therapy: for decreasing pain and improving flexibility and mobility of the muscle and fascial unit.

-Frictions: to reduce adhesions between fascial layers, muscles and the like.
+Frictions: to reduce adhesions between fascial layers and muscles.
 Frictions also promote healing in tendon pathologies as well as decreasing pain perception.

 Myofascial Dry Needling: Dry Needling is a form of therapy adapted from Acupuncture where fine needles are placed in selected myofascial trigger points to promote healing and desensitize pain referral.

 Cupping Therapy: Cupping, originated from China and Egypt involving the use of suction cups to stimulate blood flow to particular areas of soft tissue that dramatically reduces pain.

 Joint Mobilisation: Joint Mobilisation is a manual technique that focuses on decreasing pain and/or stiffness in a particular joint.
 This mobilisation is performed by passively moving a spinal joint or joint of a limb through a range of motion to elicit a therapeutic effect.

 Do I Need A Referral To See A Myotherapist?